-The 16th-century, Venetian-era monastery at Gouvernetou, on the north end of the Akrotiri peninsula, is said to be one of the oldest and largest remaining religious communities on Crete.
-Delightful frescoes cover the wall of the courtyard chapel.
-A path leads down the flanks of a seaside ravine past several caves used as hermitages and churches to the remote, 11th-century Katholiko, the monastery of St. John the Hermit, who persued his solitary life in a nearby cave.
+This 16th-century, Venetian-era monastery on the north end of the Akrotiri peninsula is said to be one of the oldest and largest remaining religious communities on Crete.
+Delightful frescoes cover the wall of the courtyard chapel, while a path leads down the flanks of a seaside ravine past several caves used as hermitages and churches to the remote, 11th-century Katholiko, the monastery of St. John the Hermit, who persued his solitary life in a nearby cave.
 Follow the

 path down to the sea along a riverbank for another mile or so to a secluded cove that is the perfect place for a refreshing dip.
 The return walk requires a steep uphill climb.

 Stavros, Crete, 73100, Greece